 The outlining tool will guide you through the steps.

-- In Part 1 Recap you will be able to see how does your storyline maps to the standard 3-Act Structure.
+- In Part 1 Recap, you will see how your storyline maps to the standard 3-Act Structure.
 If you don’t use the 3-act structure, feel free to adapt this to your structure.
 At this stage, you have 27 steps that should be defined enough to give you almost a complete picture of the story.

 - In Part 2, you will take your 27 steps and break each into three parts – this is already your scene level, the lowest unit of your outline.

 When it comes to scenes, really walk through the columns and set the different parameters.
-It will be very helpful later on.
+It will be beneficial later on.

 Novel Synopsis